-DDM's proprietary IT System, FUSION, provides possibilities to analyze and bid for new investments and manage current assets, and is important for DDM to carry out its business.
+DDM's proprietary IT System, FUSION provides functionality to analyse and bid for new investments and manage current assets, and is important for DDM to carry out its business.
 IT and telecommunications technologies are evolving rapidly.
-DDM may not be successful in anticipating, managing or adopting technological changes on a timely basis and may not be successful in implementing improvements to DDM's IT or data analysis systems.
-The costs for such improvements could be higher than anticipated or result in management not being able to devote sufficient attention to other areas of DDM's business.
-Also, any security breach in DDM's IT system, or any temporary or permanent failure in the system or loss of data, could disrupt operations and have a material adverse effect on DDM's business, results of operations or financial condition.
+DDM may not be successful in anticipating, managing or adopting technological changes on a timely basis and may not be successful in implementing improvements to its IT or data analysis systems.
+Potential problems with the IT system could result in management not being able to devote sufficient attention to other areas of DDM's business.
+Also, any security breach in the IT system used by DDM, or any temporary or permanent failure in the system or loss of data, could disrupt operations and have a material adverse effect on DDM's business, results of operations or financial condition.